hetzneronline/community-content/README.md

 If you would like to make a contribution, please follow the instructions in the Contribution Guidelines and then open a Pull Request.
 One of the Community Managers will then evaluate your tutorial, and provide you with feedback.

+**Important note:**

+Unfortunately, there are currently not enough Community Managers to guaranty a timely review of your tutorials.
+We are already working on a solution and apologize for any delays.

 ## Writing and Testing your Content